a-rios/longmbart/README.md

 # <p align=center>`MBart with Longformer windowed attention`</p>

-Pretrained mBART model from huggingface with `Longformer` windowed attention.
+Pretrained mBART model from huggingface with `Longformer` windowed attention in encoder (decoder has standard attention).

 ### Installation